mendix/docs/content/howto/sap/use-sap-odata-connector.md

 ### 3.1 Creating a Microflow<a name="microflow"></a>

-In this example, you are retrieving a list of customers that is available in the SAP Service module named **SAP Check Price and Availability Connector**.
+In this example, you are retrieving a list of customers that is available in the SAP data model named **SAP Check Price and Availability Connector**.

 {{% alert type="info" %}}
-This is NOT the very similar SAP Service Module, **SAP Check Price and Availability for Field Sales Representative**.
+This is NOT the very similar SAP data model, **SAP Check Price and Availability for Field Sales Representative**.
 {{% /alert %}}

 To create the microflow for this retrieve, follow these steps: